Antioch • Berkeley • Hercules • Martinez • Redwood City • Richmond • Treasure Island

 - The capital costs necessary to construct the ferry terminal in Richmond are far lower than the other proposed expansion projects.

 - Current land uses around the Richmond terminal are supportive of a new transit service and the future development potential on the land surrounding the terminal is higher than other locations.
 In accordance with MTC Resolution 3434, WETA strongly considers current development and the potential for future development in prioritizing the location of future facilities and service expansions in order to encourage multimodal access to the terminal.
+Read more about the Richmond Ferry Terminal project.

 - Richmond has been selected by UC Berkeley as the site for a new research facility for the Lawrence Berkeley Laboratory, scheduled to open in 2016.
 Hundreds of jobs, currently located at dispersed off-site research facilities throughout the East Bay will be relocated to UC's Richmond Field Station, a 120-acre area at the southern end of Richmond's waterfront.
 This development, and other commercial development, creates the potential for a two-way commute market for the Richmond ferry, which could boost productivity of the service.